 Lastly, Pandora states that their lab-grown diamonds are at least graded a “J” color.
 Again, this is in line with our overall recommendations.
-You will typically save a lot of allowing a slight tint that will not harm brilliance or even be noticeable outside a laboratory microscope.
+You will typically save a lot by allowing a slight tint that will not harm brilliance or even be noticeable outside a laboratory microscope.

 In rare cases, the tint could influence the brilliance or be noticeable, even with an acceptable J color grade.
-Thus, for the most part, grading institutes can be trusted, variance does occur.
+Thus, for the most part, grading institutes can be trusted, but variance does occur.
 Therefore, our recommendation is always to carry out a thorough inspection to ensure that the diamond shines its brightest.

 Pandora does include a diamond certificate from the (undisclosed) grading laboratory that they use.
 They do not make these available online like the best jewelers, but they would also not be able to since you are not buying a specific diamond.
 Instead, you have to wait until your jewelry arrives, along with the certificate.
 Not ideal, but to be expected with this setup.

-As a reference, we’re comparing a 1-carat ring and a 1-carat total weight diamond earring set (the latter means 2 x 0.5 carat).
+As a reference, we’re comparing a 1-carat ring and a 1-carat total-weight diamond earring set (the latter means 2 x 0.5 carat).
 We’re using the lower end of Pandora’s grades since that’s all you are guaranteed to receive.

-Ritani, another price-leader, similarly comes in around $1,050 for a pair of earrings and an even lower $1,200 for the 1-carat ring.
+The cost at Clean Origin for similar a 1-carat diamond ring with the same diamond grades is between $1,050 and $1.250.
+At Pandora Diamonds, the current price is $1,775.
+And that’s a bit of a jump.
+Ritani, another price leader, similarly comes in around $1,050 for a pair of earrings and an even lower $1,200 for the 1-carat ring.

-So in comparison to the other mall-favorite, Zales, Pandora’s prices are very reasonable.
+So in comparison to the other mall favorites, Zales and Kay Jewelers, Pandora’s prices are very reasonable.
 They don’t drop to the attention-seeking levels of Lightbox Jewelry (with their uncertain diamond quality) and are not nearly as attractive as those of our favorite lab-grown diamond sellers.

 Returns are allowed up to 30 days, which is pretty standard and expected in the US.
 It’s far from Clean Origin’s 100 days, but it’s decent, and it’s free.
 So no complaints there.

-Where Pandora does stand out a little is in their packaging.
+Where Pandora does stand out a little is in its packaging.
 They use 100% recycled boxes and materials and even further ensure that the materials used are biodegradable and do not use excessive colors and other potential pollutants.
 Well done, Pandora.

-If we review Pandora as a lab-grown diamond jeweler and compare them to the likes of Clean Origin, Ritani, or James Allen, then Pandora and the Brilliance collection do not come out on top.
+If we review Pandora as a lab-grown diamond jeweler and compare them to the likes of Clean Origin, Ritani, or James Allen, then Pandora and the lab-created diamond collection do not come out on top.
 Pandora does not extend the ability to carry out diamond inspections or even tell you precisely what diamond you are buying.

 So as a design-first fashion jeweler who’s venturing into the lab-grown diamond space, we actually think Pandora does a pretty decent job.

-Read our other lab-grown diamond reviews if you do care about finding the perfect diamond.
+Read our other lab-grown diamond reviews if you care about finding the perfect diamond.
 Then, start by seeing who we recommend as the 4 best places to shop for lab-created diamonds.